studydatacs/servercs/README.md

 ## Contents:

-Folder RQ1-5 - Extra graphics for all aplications studied.
-In the article, due to lack of space, we only present graphics for two aplications.
+Folder RQ1-5 - Extra graphics for all applications studied.
+In the article, due to lack of space, we only present graphics for two applications.

 Folder data - data used in the study and suitable for replication.
 The folder is divided in subfolders and there is an "explanation.txt".

-scripts.zip - php scripts used to pre process data
+scripts.zip - PHP scripts used to pre-process data

 R scripts.zip - R scripts used to analyze and graphics